TBA soon: a genre-bending, story-within-a-story mystery

 - I’m often drawn to the strange and the obscure.

 - I tend to be more interested in narrative nonfiction than in memoirs

 - Wanderlust and A Field Guide To Getting Lost (Rebecca Solnit)

 I’d love to see a Black Swan-esque dark literary mystery/suspense/thriller set in the K-Pop world.

 A novel similar to the sci-fi/mystery/drama Netflix show “The OA.”

 Spark Words + More

-Diverse voices; unusual perspectives; Vietnam War; Vietnam refugee experience (and other refugee and immigrant experiences); misfits; supernatural events; hauntings; human connection; trauma; psychological literary fiction; unrequited love; family secrets; clever plot twists; sisterhood; unlikely friendships; and more!
+Diverse voices (I wish I can underline this a thousand times!); unusual perspectives; Vietnam War; Vietnam refugee experience (and other refugee and immigrant experiences); misfits; supernatural events; hauntings and demons (literal and/or figurative!); human connection; trauma; psychological literary fiction; unrequited love; family secrets; clever plot twists; sisterhood; unlikely friendships; and more!

 In the story itself, I hope to encounter nuanced characters who feel as if they’ve lived a full life.
-They have a past, but they also have a reason to move forward.
-The secondary characters feel just as necessary as the protagonist.
+They have a past—a past trauma, a past love, a past hope—but they also have a reason to move forward.
+And the secondary characters feel just as necessary as the protagonist.

 I’m not a huge reader of nonfiction so I don’t acquire many nonfiction titles.
 I don’t respond strongly to memoirs.
-But I gravitate toward titles on unusual subjects that actually have universal impact like Susan Cain’s Quiet, Rebecca Solnit’s The Field Guide to Getting Lost or Wanderlust, and Mary Roach’s books.
+But I gravitate toward titles on unusual subjects that have universal impact like Susan Cain’s Quiet, Rebecca Solnit’s The Field Guide to Getting Lost or Wanderlust, and Mary Roach’s books.
+I like people who have obsessions and just want to share them with the world.
 In my job, the rare ones I knew I had to champion had a distinct, entertaining voice and a strong mission to educate others.